-The scientific community has been — I’ve been writing about this for forty years — the scientific community has been really scared for twenty years.
+The scientific community has been — I’ve been writing about this for 40 years — the scientific community has been really scared for 20 years.
 Reagan started setting things back.
 Clinton didn’t do as much as he should have, but he did a lot more than Reagan did on the environmental issues.

 And, by the way, climate change is not the only critically important environmental issue.
 We may get in much more trouble from the toxification of the planet; from the difficulties with the epidemiological environment, getting more huge plagues, all related to the size of our population; from land-use change.